BioHackathon Edinburgh 2026

 Structure & Timeline

-Technical, entrepreneurial, and communication workshops co-delivered with Edinburgh Innovations and the Centre for Engineering Biology.
+Technical, entrepreneurial, and communication workshops co-delivered with sponsors & partners.

 2-3 day event at The Nucleus, featuring an opening ceremony, challenge introductions, team sprints, and final project pitches with prizes.